15 Best Instant Messaging Apps for Businesses in 2026

 Slack is the messaging app most tech teams know.
 Channel-based conversations, a massive app directory (2,600+ integrations), and workflow automations make it powerful for developer teams.
 The free plan now includes 90 days of message history.

 The downside: per-user pricing adds up fast, and Slack does not include task management.
 Most Slack teams also pay for a separate project management tool.
-For a deeper comparison, see our list of 20 Slack alternatives.
+For a deeper comparison, see our list of 20 Slack alternatives, the Slack vs ClickUp, or the Slack vs Discord head-to-heads.

 9. Discord - Best for Creative and Community Teams